SatireSage/DevEnv/README.md

 ```

 # Additional tools:
+ - **zshell (zsh):** Advanced shell with scripting capabilities/Extensible with themes and plugins/Improved command-line experience with features like globbing and completion.
+    * Oh My Zsh: Framework for managing Zsh configuration/Provides themes and plugins for customization/Eases setup and usage of Zsh for beginners and experts.
+        * Zsh Autosuggestions: Suggests commands based on command history/Improves typing speed and reduces errors/Interactive and non-intrusive suggestions.
+        * Zsh Autocomplete: Enhances command completion with smarter suggestions/Supports completion for commands, options, and arguments/Configurable and extensible with custom completions.
  - **neovim (nvim):** Improved version of Vim editor/Extensible with plugins and Lua scripting/Enhanced user interface and performance.
  - **fuzzy finder (fzf):** Quick file searching/Integration with command-line tools/Fuzzy matching for partial search queries.
  - **ripgrep (rg):** Better grep.
 Fast search tool for files/Uses regex patterns/Supports searching in large codebases.